 The safety profile for Trials 4, 5, 6, and 7 was similar to that observed in Trials 1 and 2.

 Remember, this website is for informational purposes only and is not intended to be a substitute for professional medical advice.
 You should talk to your healthcare provider about the clinical study results and the possible side effects of KALYDECO.

-*KALYDECO is not effective in patients with CF with two copies of the F508del mutation (F508del/F508del) in the CF gene.
+*KALYDECO is not responsive in people with CF with two copies of the F508del mutation (F508del/F508del) in the CF gene.

-What are the possible side effects of KALYDECO® (ivacaftor)?
+What are the possible side effects of KALYDECO?

 Your doctor will do blood tests to check your liver: